hstreamdb/docs/docs/overview/concepts/stream.md

 Therefore, in a stream from HStreamDB, the default form of a single data is JSON.
 A flow indicates that the stream in HStreamDB is append-only, which is true.
 It makes no sense to delete something from a stream.
 Implicitly, every append operation comes with an *LSN*, meaning that every data in a stream is checkable and recoverable.
 LSN is the abbreviate for *log sequence number*, which is the combination of the epoch and the epoch sequence number.
 It is guaranteed to be monotonically increasing.

-#### Pub-Sub with Stream

-A stream can also be seen as a topic: data flows into a stream is like producers publish messages to topics.
-Multiple queries process data from a stream and commit checkpoint is like consumers subscribe to topics and process incoming data and send an acknowledgement.

 ## Extra

 ### Examples of Streaming Data